pydanny/pydanny.github.com/posts2014/06-12-jinja2-quickload.rst

     >>> render_from_template(".", "shopping_list.html", **data)

 I've thought about packaging this up with `cookiecutter-pypackage`_ and placing it on PyPI_, but I think it might be overkill.

- ..
-[1] The repercussions for publicly admitting to hand-crafting XML for one-off scripts instead of doing it with XML-generating tools are too scary to face.

 .. _Jinja2: http://jinja.pocoo.org/
 .. _`cookiecutter-pypackage`: github.com/audreyr/cookiecutter-pypackage